-I-cord selvage is great for projects with open edges, such as headbands and scarves.
-It creates a beautiful edge, and keeps your knitting flat and neat.
+I-cord edges are great for projects with open edges, such as headbands, scarves, bandanas, etc. I-cord creates beautiful edges and keeps your knitting flat and neat.
 And i-cord edging is really easy to knit.

-Typically, there are two types of i-cord selvages – double and triple.
-The double selvage consists of two stitches, and the triple – of three stitches.
-Triple selvage is a bit more prominent and thicker.
+Typically, there are two types of i-cord edges – double and triple.
+The double edge consists of two stitches, and the triple of three stitches.
+Triple edge is a bit more prominent and thicker.

 If you would like to practice this technique, it is used in the following knitting patterns: